Selfhood and

 it is friend or foe, etc. When we get it right, we are comforted or sheltered

 or rewarded in some way.
 When we get it wrong, however, we go hungry or cold.
+Or worse.
+Knowledge helps us face up to these problems and

-necessary to behave effectively.
-So what, then, is knowledge?
-As recently as
+make the decisions necessary to behave effectively.
+So what, then, is

-1972, Karl Popper, in his influential book on the philosophy of science, "Objective Knowledge", stated that
+knowledge?
+As recently as 1972, Karl Popper, in his influential book on the

-"knowledge consists of information received through our senses"
+Knowledge", stated that "knowledge consists of information

-(Popper, 1972, p61).
-Here are some other views:
+received through our senses" (Popper, 1972, p61).
+Here are some other

-"Private Knowledge consists of
+views: "Private Knowledge consists

-the events of consciousness. [] Common
+of the events of consciousness. [] Common

 Knowledge, for all practical purposes, is that part of private knowledge